microsoft/PowerToys/README.md

 ### File Explorer add-ons

-- Fixed issue where markdown files were still previewed even when "Enable Markdown" was unselected.
+- Fixed issue where markdown files were still previewed even when "Enable Markdown" was turned off.

 ### Image Resizer